-get one host with reservation for subnet id %1 and including IPv6 address %2
+get one host with reservation for subnet id %1 and including IPv6 address %2 using subnet id %1 and address %2, found host: %3

 This debug message is issued when starting to retrieve a host connected to the specific subnet and having the specific IPv6 address reserved.
 The arguments specify subnet id and IPv6 address respectively.